martinvonz/jj/docs/related-work.md

   [GitUpKit library](https://github.com/git-up/GitUp#gitupkit).
 * [Gitless](https://gitless.com/): Another attempt at providing a simpler interface for Git.
 Like Jujutsu, does not have an "index"/"staging area" concept.
-Also doesn't move the working copy changes between branches (which we do simply as a consequence of making the working copy a commit).
+Also doesn't move the working-copy changes between branches (which we do simply as a consequence of making the working copy a commit).
 * [Pijul](https://pijul.org/): Architecturally quite different from Jujutsu, but its "first-class conflicts" feature seems quite similar to ours.